-This is an often overlooked symptom but abdominal or pelvic can be a sign of pelvic inflammatory disease (PID), caused by an advanced stage of infection.
+This is an often-overlooked symptom but abdominal or pelvic pain can be a sign of pelvic inflammatory disease (PID), most commonly caused by an advanced stage of infection with chlamydia or gonorrhea.

-Abnormal bleeding is another possible sign of PID or other reproductive problems arising from an STI.
+Abnormal bleeding is another possible sign of PID or other reproductive problems arising from an STD.